ksdtech/gdrive-static-site/README.md

 - author
 - email
 - summary
-- template
-- title
+- title - Specify an alternative title (overriding the Google Doc or Folder title)
+- menu_title - Specify an alternative title to be used in top level navigation menus.
+- export_as - Specify 'pdf' to override the standard 'html' export for a native Google Doc.
+- template - Specify 'section' to create a "section" for all the documents in this folder.

-These attributes must be specified in lower case
+These attributes must be specified in lower case.

 Sections and Folder Metadata